Country Profiles

 Policies & funding

-In August 2024, Denmark launched its new Africa Strategy, “Africa’s Century” prioritizing political ties with Africa in response to its growing geopolitical relevance.
+In August 2024, Denmark launched a new Africa Strategy, “Africa’s Century” prioritizing political ties with Africa in response to its growing geopolitical relevance.
 The strategy covers key themes like trade, security, and migration while promoting equal partnerships based on mutual interests.
-The Strategy commits on building on the rights for women and girls, but it does not include any reference to SRHR.
+The strategy commits on building on the rights for women and girls, but it does not include any reference to SRHR.

 Internationally Vocal

-Denmark has been a champion on family planning and SRHR for many years including convening the Nairobi Summit together with UNFPA in 2019 marking the 25th anniversary of the ICPD Programme of Action from Cairo in 1994.
+Denmark continues to be a champion on family planning and SRHR building on its longstanding commitment including convening the Nairobi Summit with UNFPA in 2019 marking the 25th anniversary of the ICPD Programme of Action.

-Denmark is also vocal in its support for SRHR in global forums including at the UN such as the UN Commission on Population and Development (CPD) and the UN Commission on the Status of Women (CSW).
+Denmark remains vocal in its support for sexual and reproductive health and rights in global forums including at the UN such as the UN Commission on Population and Development (CPD) and the UN Commission on the Status of Women (CSW).
+At the UN Executive Board in June 2025, Denmark reaffirmed its full support for UNFPA´s next strategic plan and its continued leadership in advancing the ICPD agenda emphasizing the agency’s vital role amid global pushback on sexual and reproductive health and rights and ongoing UN reforms.

 Forecast